-Please follow all official advice around self-isolation, wearing a mask in public places and hygiene best-practices.
+Please follow all official advice around remaining at home except for in permitted situations, maintaining distance, wearing a mask in public places and following good hygiene practices.

-Please get in touch if you would like the Church to offer what support it can during this time.
+Please get in touch if you would like the Church to offer you what support we can during this time.

 If you have symptoms of COVID-19 then do not visit your GP or attend hospital unless told to do so.
 Remain at home and follow the NHS self-isolation advice.
 If symptoms persist or become serious, use the NHS 111 Online service for more help, or call 111.

 What we’re doing

 - In line with the Government’s Roadmap for easing Lockdown Restrictions, we are returning to public in-person worship from Sunday 18th April 2021.